Peter-Kahl/The-Epistemic-Architecture-of-Power/README.md

 ## Publisher & Licence

-First published in Great Britain by Lex et Ratio Ltd on 10 August 2025.\
+First published in Great Britain by Lex et Ratio Ltd, 2025-08-10.\
-2nd edition was published by Lex et Ratio Ltd on 16 August 2025.
+2nd edition was published by Lex et Ratio Ltd, 2025-08-16.

 © 2025 Lex et Ratio Ltd. Licensed under Creative Commons BY-NC-ND 4.0.\
 You may share this work for non-commercial purposes with attribution and without modification.\